 I have always loved needlework and stitching.
 My mother taught me to knit, embroider and sew when I was a child.
 I enjoyed my needlework hobbies over the years, creating various stitched items along the way.
 With time and distractions, I drifted away from stitching.

-And I was inspired.
-Based upon what I saw of the wonderful textile collection, an article idea popped into my head: Early 19th Century household textile items in the collection of the Huron County Museum & Historic Gaol.
-I pitched the idea and eventually the article was published in PieceWork in 2016.
+Based upon what I saw of their textile collection, an article idea popped into my head: Early 19th Century household textile items in the collection of the Huron County Museum & Historic Gaol.
+I pitched the idea and eventually the article was published in PieceWork magazine in 2016.

 I recreated the pattern to accompany the article and stitched a pincushion as an example of how the pattern can be used in a different way.
-My knitting teacher, Irene Kellins, owner of Stitches With a Twist in Blyth, recreated one of the museum’s crochet doilies.
+My knitting advisor, Irene Kellins, former owner of Stitches With a Twist in Blyth, recreated one of the museum’s crochet doilies.
 You can find both patterns on the Patterns page.